Segagaga: Development

 Segagaga was directed and designed by Tez Okano, who worked on the game in secret for two years before presenting it to the company, fearing that "anything could have happened" if the project was revealed.
 When it was initially shown off, Sega's management misconstrued the game as a sort of joke, and dismissed the game.
-When Okano presented the game again, Sega Hitmaker president Hisao Oguchi became impressed and allowed development of the game to continue.
+When Okano presented the game again, Hitmaker president Hisao Oguchi became impressed and allowed development of the game to continue.
 The game was produced on a small budget.
 Toei Animation produced the opening and cutscenes; because of the budget, Okano was given a small discount.

-Development was handled by Sega Hitmaker, a production studio best known for titles such as Virtua Tennis and Crazy Taxi.
+Development was handled by Hitmaker, a production studio best known for titles such as Virtua Tennis and Crazy Taxi.
 The game was originally titled Sega Sega, later being changed to Segagaga to make the word "Sega" sound less intrusive.
 Early versions of the game had nearly 300 production issues, some of which caused characters to be removed from the game entirely, such as the Japanese Sega Saturn mascot Segata Sanshiro and the Ferrari from Out Run.
 Okano utilized a large number of Sega franchises due to their popularity and for them being freely available to use.
 Once the finished product was presented, Sega felt that it didn't cast a negative impression on the company and authorized its release.
+Toshiharu Yamanishi, who previously worked on the early Atelier series, was a composer.